 Visit this section regularly for coming events:

-Prayers for the Sick – Wednesday mornings 10:00am – 10:30am in the Church, everyone is welcome to join with other parishioners to pray for those among us who are suffering from illness and who need our prayers for healing and strength.
+Prayers for the Sick – Wednesday afternoons 1:00 pm in the Church, everyone is welcome to join with other parishioners to pray for those among us who are suffering from illness and who need our prayers for healing and strength.
 This is a weekly prayer gathering.
-Please use the South Street side door.
+Please use the parking lot side door to enter the church.

 Exercise for Adults/Seniors